Written byJenny Zeng

 Apple Data Recovery Services vs. Data Recovery Software

 Summary: Do Genius Bars located on offline Apple Stores perform data recovery?
-This post explains Apple hard drive data recovery services and introduces you to five of the best data recovery software in 2023.
+This post explains Apple hard drive data recovery services and introduces you to five of the best data recovery software.

 If your MacBook happens to be experiencing malfunctions, the first thing that pops up on your head is likely Apple Support.